Do Cars Make Men More Attractive?

 More importantly though, next time you see a guy getting out of his expensive car, please take a moment to appreciate that he loves his car, he bought it because he loves it and he chose to buy it.
 He didn’t buy it to impress you.
 He is not compensating for anything.

-Many females I’ve questioned have told me that attractive cars make already attractive men more attractive (consistent with the Top Gear survey results) but little to no affect on average or not-so average looking men.
+Many females I've questioned have told me that attractive cars make already attractive men more attractive (consistent with the Top Gear survey results) but have little to no affect on average or not-so average looking men.

-As for the flip side, do expensive, sport or luxury cars make women more attractive to men, the clear consistent answer from our side of the fence is a big massive YES.
+As for the flip side, do expensive, sport or luxury cars make women more attractive to men?
+The clear consistent answer from our side of the fence is a big massive YES.

 We can’t help but to fall in love with a girl driving a Porsche 911 Turbo.
 We can’t help but to love a girl as she screams past in her BMW M3 convertible.
 We are visual creatures and are pre-programmed to admire things of beauty.
 For most men, the pre-existing attraction to cars is a massive bonus when it comes to increasing our interest!